RandomUserName-4tt4ck3r/testing/README.md

 # ActionsTOCTOU

-This repository contains examples and a tool to monitor for an approval event (either a comment, label, or deployment environment approval) and then quickly replace a file in the pull request (PR) head with a local file specified as a parameter.
+This repository contains examples and a tool to monitor for an approval event (either a comment, label, or deployment environment approval) and then quickly replace a file in the pull request (PR) head with a local file specified as a parameter..

 The file to be replaced could be a script, an `action.yml` file, a `package.json` file, or any other file depending on the target workflow.